Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

     b)  Excellent: Semester GPA from 3.20 to 3.59
     c)  Good: Semester GPA from 2.50 to 3.19
-    d)  Average: Semester GPA from 2.00 to 2.49
-    e)  Weak: The average semester score is below 2.00 but not yet in the case of forced expulsion.
+    d)  Average: Semester GPA from 2.00 to 2.49 đ)  Weak: The average semester score is below 2.00 but not yet in the case of forced expulsion.

 ## Chapter VIII: GRADUATION RECOGNITION